EBoguslawski/Emulation_Zonal_Controllers_paper/README.md

 This repository aims to reproduce the results presented in the "Emulation of Zonal Controllers for the Power System Transport Problem" paper.

 # Python libraries
 We recommend using a dedicated Python virtual environment.
-You can install the needed libraries with the command :
+You can install the needed libraries with the command:

 `pip install -r requirements.txt`